Ziauddin Yousafzai My daughter, Malala

 Fifty-three years ago, James A. White Sr. joined the US Air Force.
 But as an African American man, he had to go to shocking lengths to find a place for his young family to live nearby.
 He tells this powerful story about the lived experience of "everyday racism" — and how it echoes today in the way he's had to teach his grandchildren to interact with police.

 E.O.
-Wilson Advice to a young scientist
+Wilson Advice to young scientists

 Isabel Allende How to live passionately—no matter your age